shyamuppaloutlook/shyamuppaloutlook/README.md

 ### Open Source Contributor | CommaAi
 *Oct 2025 - Ongoing*
-- Contributed to the “mimalloc” project by adding new features and collaborating with a global community of developers.
+- Contributed to the “OpenPilot” project by adding new features and finding possible flaws.
-- Enhanced the quality of code by chaning 5000 lines of code and decreasing run time by 20%.
-- Used SOLID principles, code prganization and clean architecture to maitain code quality and effeciency.
+- Refactored code and verified the program to ensure the total correctness.

 ### Project Manager | Department of Entrepreneurship
 *Jan 2025 - April 2025*
 - Developed an Android application to help decrease the latency in booking appointments and get remedies.
 - Initiated our project 'FamilyKare' to help working class and aged people to connect with their beloved doctors all over the world with no delay.
-- Used SOLID principles, Clean Architecture, Code Organiziation and Version Control to develop the app.
+- Used SOLID principles, Clean Architecture, Code Organiziation and Version Control.
 - Managed the team to fulfill all the work on time and gave assitance wherever required.